EmId11/improved-100-prisoners-puzzle-strategy/README.md

 ## Results

-Based on extensive testing with millions of simulations, the distribution-based strategy consistently achieves approximately 57% success rate, compared to the standard strategy's 31% - a remarkable improvement of around 26 percentage points.
+Based on extensive testing with millions of simulations, the distribution-based strategy consistently achieves approximately 57% success rate, compared to the standard strategy's 31%.

-Here are the results from a simulation with 1,000,000 runs:
+Here are the results from a simulation with 10,000,000 runs:

 ```
 FINAL RESULTS